melezhik/sparrow/README.md

 # Sparrow plugins

-Sparrow plugins are shareable multipurposes scenarios distributed via central repository - [SparrowHub](https://sparrowhub.org).
+Sparrow plugins are shareable multipurpose scenarios distributed via central repository - [SparrowHub](https://sparrowhub.org).
 Every single plugin represents a various scripts to solve a specific task.
 Plugins are easily installed, configured and run on dedicated servers with the help of sparrow console client.